reAIM-Lab/ehr_foundation_model_benchmark/README.md

 ## Model Evaluation
 The EHR foundation models are pre-trained prior to evaluation, while the baseline models are evaluated directly without pretraining.
-Following the evaluation protocols established in MOTOR [citation] and Contexts Clues [citation], we limit our assessments to linear probing, as further fine-tuning of foundation models can be computationally expensive and time-consuming.
+Following the evaluation protocols established in [MOTOR](https://arxiv.org/abs/2301.03150) and [Contexts Clues](https://arxiv.org/abs/2412.16178), we limit our assessments to linear probing, as further fine-tuning of foundation models can be computationally expensive and time-consuming.
 For each task, we extract patient representations at the prediction time, train a logistic regression model using 5-fold cross-validation on the extracted features and corresponding labels, and report the AUROC on the held-out test.
 To ensure consistency,